-According to the Pilgrim’s Office in Santiago de Compostela in 2019 (data for 2020 and 2021 can’t be considered as average), 347 578 pilgrims arrived in Santiago.
+According to the Pilgrim’s Office in Santiago de Compostela in 2019 (data for 2020 and 2021 can’t be considered as average and 2022 statistics are not out yet), 347 578 pilgrims arrived in Santiago.

 Some Camino routes get extremely busy during the peak season, some don’t see many pilgrims overall.
 The summer months of June, July, and August are in general the busiest time in the Camino de Santiago.
 In 2019 47% of pilgrims arrived in Santiago in these three months (June – 14%, July – 15%, August – 18%).